Rudertier/medisana_blood_pressure/README.md

 Sometimes the synchronization fails; however, the data is **not lost**.
 It will be transferred the next time and stored in the attributes of the Last-Measurement sensor.

+### 📡 Bluetooth Limitations

+This integration depends on Home Assistant’s Bluetooth stack to discover the Medisana blood pressure monitor.
+Once the device is discovered, Home Assistant currently ignores subsequent advertisement messages from the sensor, which means that no further callbacks are triggered.
+As a result, it may take an unpredictable amount of time before the integration receives new data, depending on when Home Assistant resets its Bluetooth discovery process.
+If you experience delays or missed readings, this is most likely the cause.

 ## 📊 Example Automation

 This example automation logs the latest measurements (systolic, diastolic, pulse, etc.) and sends them to a notification service.